ddelong/ddelong.github.io/_posts/2005-06-08-get-those-scissors.md

 categories:
   - Personal
 ---
-You&#8217;re going to want to head down to your local newsstand if you&#8217;re not a subscriber to Macworld magazine.
-The July 2005 issue features an article written by yours truly (it&#8217;s the sidebar on page 46).
-It&#8217;s already been published online, but there&#8217;s nothing like a physical copy right in your hands.
+You're going to want to head down to your local newsstand if you're not a subscriber to Macworld magazine.
+The July 2005 issue features an article written by yours truly (it's the sidebar on page 46).
+It's already been published online, but there's nothing like a physical copy right in your hands.

-I plan on buying a couple copies so I can frame it as it&#8217;s my first published work.
-It&#8217;s quite an exciting day for me.
+I plan on buying a couple copies so I can frame it as it's my first published work.
+It's quite an exciting day for me.
 Hopefully I can make this a more regular thing.